bastosmichael/Veterans-Lighthouse-API-Example/README.md

 + Marci Jones - Software Developer

 Our team is responsible for software development and support for the [County](https://www.cabarruscounty.us/departments/information-technology).
 We work under the direction of the Chief Information Officer.

+### About the VA Lighthouse API
+---
+The VA Lighthouse API is a way for Local Governments and Veteran Services Offices to upload documents and form data to the VA digitally as opposed to other options, such as fax.
+The documentation for interacting with the API can be found here.
+With the API Veteran Services Offices can track the status of the documents uploaded as well.

+We recently rolled out integration software with the VA Lighthouse API for our VSO and wanted to share an Open Source example of how to integrate with the VA API.

+### How this setup works
+---
+This setup is somewhat different than our internal application, here are the main differences

++ This setup uses a minimal CSS framework called Spectre and Vanilla Javascript on the front end and PHP on the backend.
+Our setup uses VueJS and Vuetify.